KxSystems/docs/docs/wp/iterators/index.md

 ## Conclusion

-This white paper summarizes the q iterators, showing how they derive new functions from iterables – functions, lists and dictionaries.
+This white paper summarizes the q iterators, showing how they derive new functions from values – functions, file- and process handles, lists and dictionaries.

-It showed with examples how the effect of the iterator is determined sometimes by the rank of the iterable, and sometimes also by the rank at which the derived function is applied.
+It showed with examples how the effect of the iterator is determined sometimes by the rank of the applicable value, and sometimes also by the rank at which the derived function is applied.
 Even complicated examples, composing multiple iterators, can be analyzed to understand the behavior.

 Certain uses of iterators, such as the creation of recursive functions and applying iterators to functions within select statements, were examined in more detail, as these are often poorly understood, but useful in many situations.
 Some common uses were looked at in to demonstrate the ability of iterators to reduce execution times.